Minutes of the Parish Council Meeting

 PRESENT: Mrs Lesley Hay (Parish Clerk) Ward Cllr S Williams;

-The Chairman welcomed those present to the January meeting.
+The Chairman welcomed those present to the March meeting.

 3. To receive a report from the local Police Officer/Newsletter circulated – no representative present.

 However, the Clerk reported having received a recent email with regard to Crime Prevention Advice.
 After discussion, it was agreed that the Clerk would invite Paul Crumpton to the May Annual Parish Meeting to give an hour-long presentation to the Parish Councillors.
 An invitation to parishioners to attend this meeting will be advertised Notice Boards and, on the website.

 It was agreed to a 7.00p.m. start with the Annual Parish Council Meeting starting at 8.00p.m.

 Ward Cllr Williams reported that due to the May elections he was unable to give a report to this meeting.